-- 4 Click the Erase tab. - 5 Choose a format for the array from the Volume Format pop-up menu.
+4 Click the Erase button.

+5 Choose a format for the array from the Volume Format pop-up menu.

-Note: You can take advantage of disk journaling by using the journaled volume format.
+Note: You can take advantage of disk journaling by using the journaled volume format in Mac OS X Server.
 Journaling is a technique that helps protect the integrity of HFS+ disks in RAID arrays.
-It both prevents a disk from getting into an inconsistent state and expedites disk repair if the system fails.
+It limits the exposure for data loss and expedites repair if the volume gets into an inconsistent state.
 Performance diminishes slightly when journaling is on.

-When you enable journaling on an array, a continuous record of changes to files on the disks in the array is maintained in the journal.
-If your system stops running because of a power failure or some other problem, when you restart the system the journal is used to restore the array to a known good state.
+When you enable journaling on a volume, a continuous record of changes to files on the volume is maintained in the journal.
+If your system stops running because of a power failure or some other problem, when you restart the system the journal is used to restore the volume to a known good state.
 Although you may experience loss of user data that was buffered at the time of the failure, the file system is returned to a consistent state.
 In addition, restarting the system is much faster.

-If you are using Mac OS X Server, you can also turn journaling on or off for an array at any time in the Information section of Disk Utility.
+You can also turn journaling on or off for a volume at any time in the Information section of Disk Utility.

-6 Type a name for the array.

-7 Click Erase and confirm your decision by clicking Erase again.
+- 6 Type a name for the volume. - 7 Click Erase and confirm your decision by clicking Erase again.

-Once formatting is complete, the array mounts on the host system.
+Once formatting is complete, the volume mounts on the host system.

-Repeat this procedure for each new array.
+Repeat this procedure for each new volume.

-Note: If you want to add software RAID to two or more arrays, you can skip this formatting procedure and instead use the RAID section of Disk Utility to stripe or mirror the arrays together in a set.
-This procedure also formats and mounts the resulting array.
-See "Adding Software RAID to Two or More Arrays" on page 24 for details.
+Note: If you want to add software RAID to two or more arrays, you can skip this formatting procedure and instead use the RAID section of Disk Utility to stripe or mirror the arrays together in a volume.
+This procedure also formats and mounts the resulting volume.
+See "Adding Software RAID to Two or More Arrays" on page 21 for details.